 Use Cases (Modular Design)

-Note: Kineon is developing additional strap options to make the treatment of certain body parts (such as the lower back) more convenient.
-I’ll share images as soon as I’ve gotten my hands on some of those upcoming straps.
+Note: Kineon has launched additional strap options to make the treatment of certain body parts (such as the lower back) more convenient.
+The image below shows the new (optional) extender strap I’ve been using to treat a tight upper back muscle.

 What’s neat about the light modules is that they’re all linked together via Bluetooth.
 If you turn one on, the other two will also turn on.
-The same is true when you turn one of the modules off.
+The same is true when you turn one of the modules off or change the session time.

 If I have to do something beyond wearing the device — like massage the affected area — I’m much more likely to stop the treatment regimen before the issue is fully healed.
 That’s a problem because many joint issues require a certain treatment length (several weeks to several months) to be effective.

-I noticed significant improvements in pain and shoulder mobility after about a week of using Move+ for 15 to 30 minutes each day.
-If you suffer from knee pain due to a degeneration of cartilage tissue or an ACL tear, you’ll likely require several weeks of treatment to allow your body to repair (or regrow) the damaged cartilage tissue.
+I noticed significant improvements in pain and shoulder mobility after about a week of using Move+ Pro for 15 minutes per day.
+If you suffer from knee pain due to a degeneration of cartilage tissue or an ACL tear, you’ll likely need several weeks of treatment to allow your body to repair (or regrow) the damaged cartilage tissue.

 Battery and Charging

-When I started writing this review, I had no idea what Move+’s battery life would be.
+When I started writing this review, I was testing the original version of the device (the Move +), and I had no idea what its battery life would be.
 I just started using the device for up to 30 minutes a day, several days in a row, before recharging it using the magnetic charging dock it comes with.

-I never ran out of battery during that period, and because the light modules don’t have a battery life indicator, I had no clue what the charge level was at any given time.
+I never ran out of battery during that period, and because the light modules didn’t have a battery life indicator (the updated Move+ Pro modules do), I had no clue what the charge level was at any given time.
 Out of curiosity, I asked Kineon and the company told me that the battery of each light module lasts for more than four hours of continuous use (or 24 10-minute sessions).

-As a result, I had to hunt down an old 5-watt iPhone charging brick, as Kineon does not include a wall plug with the device (just the USB-A to USB-C cable).
+As a result, I had to hunt down an old five-watt iPhone charging brick, as Kineon does not include a wall plug with the device (just the USB-A to USB-C cable).

-As far as charging speed is concerned, the modules take 4-5 hours to charge from 0% to 100%.
+As far as charging speed is concerned, the modules take between four and five hours to charge from 0% to 100%.
 I usually charge them overnight so they’re ready for use the next day.

 Pricing

-If you decide to purchase the device, use code MKUMMER to get 10% off your order.
+If you decide to purchase the device, use code MKUMMERMOVE+ to get 10% off your order.

 I’ve been dealing with shoulder pain since the summer of 2021.
 And up until recently, I did not dedicate sufficient time to healing the damaged tissue.